Section I independent school — the platform drafts your pack | EHCP Clarity

 Express the preference in writing

-When the draft EHCP is issued, write to the LA expressing your preference and citing section 9 EA 1996 (or section 38 CFA 2014 if section 41).
+When the draft EHCP is issued, write to the local authority expressing your preference and citing section 9 EA 1996 (or section 38 CFA 2014 if section 41).
 Provide your evidence and cost comparison.

 6. 6